hellowhirl/my-bootcamp-learning/react_notes.md

 ### Lifting the state up:

-- lifted up state from counters componenet to its parent (App componenet)
+- in our example we lifted up state from the Counters componenet to its parent (App componenet)

 - now we can share state with chilren of this component via props, and with this technique now we have multiple componenets in sync

 ### Stateless Functional Components:

-- Zen coding shortcut: sfc
+- Zen coding shortcut for stateless functional component:

+  - `sfc`

 - for classes that have a single method (like return()) and no state we can convert into a Stateless Functional Component